 In this course, students examine creativity in relation to associated theories, research, practices, and contemporary issues.
 Relationships between creativity and topics such as education, everyday life, and social change are explored.
+Students may not take both CI 5310 and CI 5351 for credit.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.
-Course Attribute(s): Exclude from 3-peat Processing Grade Mode: Standard Letter
+Grade Mode: Standard Letter